sweattep/ancient_quotes/README.md

 >Cleanse yourself before your own eyes lest another cleanse you.

+>Tension is who you think you should be.
+Relaxation is who you are.

 >Defend where there is no attack

 >Why waste your money on what really isn't food?

 >know that you are hard and your neck sinew is of iron, and your forehead is brass